Share with others! EyeMelanoma.org quickly gets you to the info & resources you need.

 (IMPORTANT: If you are interested in this test, you must inform your ocular oncologist for planning purposes.
 For this test, the tumor biopsy must be done BEFORE any radiation therapy.)

-These additional uveal melanoma tests can be ordered and run with the above test using the same single biopsy:
+These two additional uveal melanoma tests can be ordered and run with the above test using the same single biopsy:

 • .DecisionDx-PRAME Test